ethereum/devp2p/caps/eth.md

 a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, its children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.

+### Block Propagation

+Newly-mined blocks must be relayed to all nodes.
+This happens through block propagation, which is a two step process.
+When a [NewBlock] announcement message is received from a peer, the client first verifies the basic validity of the block and checks that the proof-of-work value is valid.
+It then sends the block to a small fraction of connected peers (usually the square root of the total number of peers) using the [NewBlock] message.

+After the proof-of-work check, the client imports the block into its local chain by executing all transactions contained in the block, computing the block's 'post state'.
+The block's state root hash must match the computed post state root.
+Once the block is fully processed the client sends a [NewBlockHashes] message about the block to all peers which it didn't notify earlier.
+Those peers may request the full block later if they fail to receive it via [NewBlock] from anyone else.

+A node should never send a block announcement back to a peer which previously announced the same block.
+This is usually achieved by remembering a large set of block hashes recently relayed to or from each peer.

+The reception of a block announcement may also trigger chain synchronization if the block is not the immediate successor of the client's current latest block.

+### Transaction Exchange

+All nodes must exchange pending transactions in order to relay them to miners, which will pick them for inclusion into the blockchain.
+Client implementations keep track of the set of pending transactions in the 'transaction pool'.
+The pool is subject to client-specific limits and can contain many (i.e. thousands of) transactions.

+When a new peer connection is established, the transaction pools on both sides need to be synchronized.
+Initially, both ends should send [NewPooledTransactionHashes] messages containing all transaction hashes in the local pool to start the exchange.

+On receipt of a NewPooledTransactionHashes announcement, the client filters the received set, collecting transaction hashes which it doesn't yet have in its own local pool.
+It can then request the transactions using the [GetPooledTransactions] message.

+When new transactions appear in the client's pool, it should propagate them to the network using the [Transactions] and [NewPooledTransactionHashes] messages.
+The Transactions message relays complete transaction objects and is typically sent to a small, random fraction of connected peers.
+All other peers receive a notification of the transaction hash and can request the complete transaction object if it is unknown to them.
+The dissemination of complete transactions to a fraction of peers usually ensures that all nodes receive the transaction and won't need to request it.

+A node should never send a transaction back to a peer that it can determine already knows of it (either because it was previously sent or because it was informed from this peer originally).
+This is usually achieved by remembering a set of transaction hashes recently relayed by the peer.

+Transactions must be validated before re-propagating them.
+Relaying an invalid transaction results in peer disconnection.

 ## Protocol Messages